rfshelley/Documentation/getting-started/first-smartapp.rst

     SmartApps can be published either for Marketplace or for your own use.
     When publishing SmartApps for your own use (which is what we will be doing), all SmartApps will appear in *My Apps* category.

-Leave the rest of the fields as they are, and click the "Create" button at the bottom.
+Leave the rest of the fields as they are, and click the *Create* button at the bottom.
 This will create the SmartApp and populate it with some skeleton code.
 In the next section we will dive into using the editor to begin writing your first SmartApp.